 Chef David Teig’s cooking career began at an upstate New York Buddhist ashram, giving him an early appreciation for fresh products and organic foods before it became mainstream.
 Further experiences lead him to France, working at the Michelin three‐star, Maison de Bricourt, followed by a number of private and hotel restaurants, throughout Europe and United States.
 Prior to settling at the Sheraton Fairplex, he traveled for Starwood Hotels, leading hotel openings and providing operational support.
 At McKinley’s Grill, the focus is on fresh market cuisine, using local and sustainable food sources.
 The menu revolves around seasonality and the Fairplex Fairview Farms, where the hotel organically grows produce ranging from stone fruits to citrus to herbs and vegetables.

-Marino Uceda is an Investigator Titular of the Andalusian Institute of Investigation, Panel Chairperson and the Technical Director of the Proper Title of the University of Jaen.
-He is a University expert in Tasting of Extra Virgin Olive Oil Coordinator and a participant of 41 projects in the field of Extra Virgin Olive Oil.
+Marino Uceda Investigator Titular of the Andalusian Institute of Investigation, Panel Chairperson and the Technical Director of the Proper Title of the University of Jaen.
+University expert in Tasting of Extra Virgin Olive Oil Coordinator and a participant of 41 projects in the field of the extra Virgin Olive Oil.

-Mercedes Uceda has her MS in Biology and is a very qualified taster from the University of Jaen, Spain.
-She is a technician in environment and sustainable development for 5 years in the Experimental Station “Las Palmerillas”, Almeria, Spain.
-She participates in courses of olive oil tasting from UNIA in Baeza, Spain and Evora, Portugal.
+Mercedes Uceda has her MS in Biology and is a very qualified taster from the University Of Jaen, Spain.
+Technician in Environment and sustainable development during 5 years in the Experimental Station “Las Palmerillas”, Almeria, Spain.
+Participates in courses of olive oil tasting from UNIA in Baeza, Spain and Evora, Portugal.

 Pablo Voitzuk is an olive oil maker and taster, he is currently working with Pacific Sun Farms in Gerber, Northern California.
 A native from Buenos Aires, he learned his skills in olive oil and table olives curing working with Apollo Olive Oil and studying in Tuscany with Dr. Marco Mugelli and in Sardinia with Pier Paolo Arca.
 He is a member of the UC Davis olive oil tasting panel and of the California Olive Oil Council tasting panel.
 He has judged in different olive oil competitions; Los Angeles International Extra Virgin Olive Oil Competition, California Olive Oil Council, Napa County Fair and BIOL, Puglia, Italy.